yyx990803/pod/README.md

-# POD - super simple Node.js deployment tool
+# POD - git push deploy for Node.js

 **WARNING:** test suite not complete, use with caution!